newjersey/navigator.business.nj.gov/content/src/archived-opportunities/technology-business-tax.md

 ---
 The Net Operating Loss Program enables qualified, unprofitable New Jersey-based technology or biotechnology businesses to sell a percentage of their net operating losses (NOL) and unused research and development (R&D) tax credits to unrelated profitable businesses.

-**Benefits:** Ability to sell NOL and unused R&D tax credits for up to 80% of their value up to a total amount of $20 million.
+**Benefits:** Ability to sell NOL and unused R&D tax credits for up to 80% of their value up to a total amount of $20M.

 **Eligibility:** Technology or life sciences companies with up to 225 employees in the United States with an operating loss for at least the last 2 years.